 Nearly all companies require this type of customer service, whether they sell products or provide services themselves.

-Providing customer support.
-This type of customer service function involves helping the customer once they’ve paid for your product or service.
+This customer service function involves helping the customer once they’ve paid for your product or service.
 Customer support is often concerned with the following:

 - Delivering the product or service to the client’s address